merenlab/merenlab.org/software/anvio/help/programs/anvi-meta-pan-genome/index.md

   display: true
 ---

-Convert a pangenome into a metapangenome..
+Convert a pangenome into a metapangenome.

 See **[program help menu](../../../vignette#anvi-meta-pan-genome)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.